taylorscott91/checkpoint-05/readme.md

 ## Part 1 (Initial Setup)

-1. Run the command to generate a new Rails application.
+1. Run the command to generate a new Rails application called `todo_app`.
 1. Create your database.
 1. Define a `Todo` model and create a corresponding migration.
 It should have two attributes: `content` (string) and `is_completed` (boolean).
 1. Generate your schema.